dodid/minitrade/docs/install.md

 ## Security recommendations

-Securing the access to the server instance is super important since the broker credentials are saved locally.
-Try:
+Securing server access is crucial due to locally saved broker credentials.
+Here are some security recommendations:

-- Use a dedicated server for Minitrade and don't use the same instance for other purposes.
+- Use a dedicated server solely for Minitrade, avoiding mixed-purpose instances.
-- Instal OpenVPN for remote access to the server
+- Install OpenVPN for remote server access.
-- Set up firewall rules to only allow SSH and OpenVPN
+- Set up firewall rules to allow only SSH and OpenVPN connections.

-Minitrade web UI and IB gateway listen on all interfaces, therefore, accessible by public IP.
-It's important to use the firewall rules to block all ports but SSH and OpenVPN, and access the web UI via private IP after OpenVPN is connected.
+- Use firewall rules to restrict access to the Minitrade web UI and IB gateway by blocking all ports except SSH and OpenVPN.
+Access the web UI via a private IP after connecting with OpenVPN.

-[Create a dedicated IB user](https://www.interactivebrokers.com/en/software/singlefunds/topics/fundsaddusers.htm) for Minitrade.
-Only trading access should be provided, others, especially funding access, should be disallowed.
-This avoids access conflict when logging in from multiple devices and restricts the account permissions to the minimally required.
+- [Create a dedicated IB user](https://www.interactivebrokers.com/en/software/singlefunds/topics/fundsaddusers.htm) for Minitrade, granting only necessary trading access and disallowing other privileges to avoid conflicts and minimize account permissions.

 ## Try in docker

-It's not recommended to run Minitrade in docker container since it takes more resources and it's harder to manage.
-But if you just want to play with it, you build an image from [the dockerfile](https://github.com/dodid/minitrade/blob/main/Dockerfile).
+Although running Minitrade in a Docker container is not recommended due to resource consumption and management complexity, it is possible for experimentation purposes.
+If you choose to do so, follow these steps:

+1. Build a Docker image from the provided [Dockerfile](https://github.com/dodid/minitrade/blob/main/Dockerfile).
-Expose port 8501 to access the web UI.
+2. Expose port 8501 to access the web UI.

-The image is only tested on a Linux host.
-It's known not working on a Mac with M1/M2 chips since Chrome won't work.
+3. Note that the image is only tested on Linux hosts and may not work on Mac with M1/M2 chips due to compatibility issues with Chrome.

-You may need to restart container if you change the telegram or email settings to make them effective.
+4. Restart the container if you modify the telegram or email settings to make them effective.

 ## Install on Ubuntu 20.04